-Hey mamas and papas, when you are babywearing, you need to be prepared and know how to keep baby warm in carrier.
-Sometimes even a little bit of chilly draft will hit your baby the wrong way and wham! – at night baby’s body temperature rises, the nose stuffs up and the little person is miserable.
+Hey mamas and papas, you need to know how to keep baby warm in carrier when you are outdoors together.
+Sometimes just a bit of a chilly draft will hit your baby the wrong way and wham! – at night baby’s temperature rises, the nose stuffs up, and your kiddo is miserable!

-Its in everyone’s interest to keep the little baby warm and safe from getting that runny nose.
-If you have been a parent long enough to deal with the little guy’s cold, you won’t forget the long days with sick baby in your arms, the sleepless nights, and of course, the traumatic usage of the nose aspirator.
+It is so in everyone’s interest to keep the little baby warm and safe from getting a cold!
+You don’t forget those long days with sick baby in your arms, the sleepless nights, and of course, the trauma of using the dreadful nose aspirator…

-My family has personally been guilty of letting the baby get too breezy in a carrier for too long.
-We now make it a priority to keep the baby safely warm in baby carrier.
+We have personally been guilty of our baby being too breezy in a carrier for too long, and giving her a cold for days.
+Now we make it a priority to keep the baby safely warm in a carrier.

 Keeping baby warm in carrier outdoors during winter

 You can find a specially designed winter jackets that allow for both front and back carry positions in the winter.
 One such jacket that works really well is Suse’s Kinder Wyoming Babywearing Winter Coat.

 You can also use a roomy coat to keep the baby close to your body.
 Maternity jackets work best, but you can make it work with a regular roomy winter jack as well.
 This works best for small infants that are not yet actively crawling or walking.
 You do not put the winter coat or boots on them here.